gardener-attic/component-spec/doc/proposal/03-component-repository.md

 # Component Repository Specification

 *Component Descriptors* are stored in *Component Repositories*.
-This chapter describes in a programing language/protocol agnostic fashion the functions a *Component Repository* must implement to be OCM conform.
+This chapter describes in a programing language/protocol agnostic fashion the functions a *Component Repository* MUST implement to be OCM conform.
 These functions are also specifying the interface whit which the user can access a *Component Repository* to perform operations on *Component Descriptors*.